pkofod/pkofod.github.io/_posts/13-08-2015-slurm-matlab.md

 EOF
 {% endhighlight %}
 This time I've added some new things: `--output` and `--array` as options to `sbatch`, `%j`, and `$SLURM_ARRAY_TASK_ID`.
 I've also omitted the `-nodesktop` option, as the GUI is probably not even installed on the server where you run `sbatch`.
 The `--output` option adds the possibility for `sbatch` to save the output (of Matlab in this instance) to a file.
 The `%j%` refers to the job ID given by SLURM to your job.
 The `--array` option will run our script three times.
 Each time it runs, it will substitute a value for `$SLURM_ARRAY_TASK_ID`.
 It will start with 1, then 2, and lastly 3.
 However, you can not be sure that SLURM will actually run them in that order.
 Checking the `.out` files, you should be able to see, that the job with `matrix_index == 3` is the only job which returns `output` as `true` (or `1`).
 This can obviously be used to loop over parameterizations of a model, different estimation methods, and so on.

+As a last little note, there is a feature to limit the maximum number of concurrent runs.
+This is done by typing

+{% highlight bash %}
+#SBATCH --array 1-500%10
+{% endhighlight %}

+The number after `%` means that you want to queue the 500 jobs, but it should not start more than 10 at once.
+This is useful if you want to run a lot of jobs, but you don't want to clog up the queue for everyone else.